ravifrancesco/Natural_Language_Processing_For_Healthcare/README.md

 $ pip install datasets
 ```

+### Using preprocessed data and trained models

+Because of the size of the trained models and preprocessed data, these file can be found [here](https://www.dropbox.com/sh/d10caanbn8tnggl/AACoUFDn_RhiGNucrRLTLW7qa?dl=0).

+### Preprocessing

+The motebook `Task1.ipynb` requires to have the preprocessed dataset.
+To use this either use the preprocessed data mentioned in the above mentioned folder or run the notebook `Task1_preprocessing.ipynb`.
+The preprocessed files should be in the path indicated by `model_path`.
+For the notebook `Task2.ipynb` either set `is_preprocess_enabled=True` to let the notebook do the preprocessing or set it to `False` and use the preprocessed data mentioned in the above mentioned folder or run the notebook `Task1_preprocessing.ipynb`.
+The preprocessed files should be in the path indicated by `model_path`.

 ### Train
 In the first cells of each notebook you can find the following line: